Coordinating Charitable Donations with Leontief Preferences: Related work

-Originating from the \emph{Nash bargaining solution} \citep{Nash50b}, the Nash product rule can be interpreted as a tradeoff between maximizing utilitarian and egalitarian welfare, a recurring idea when it comes to finding efficient \emph{and} fair solutions.
-When allocating divisible \emph{private} goods to agents with linear utility functions, the Nash product rule returns the set of all \emph{competitive equilibria from equal incomes} \citep{EiGa59a}; thus, it results in an efficient and \emph{envy-free} allocation \citep{Fole67a}.
-The connection between market equilibria and Nash welfare maximizers has been extended to various single-seller markets \citep{JaVa10a}.
-The most prominent of these are \emph{Fisher markets}, in which a set of divisible goods is available in limited quantities, and each buyer has a fixed budget at her disposal.
-The problem is to find equilibrium prices that clear the market while maximizing each buyer's utility. \citet{Eise61a} shows that when buyers have homogeneous utility functions (which include linear, Cobb-Douglas, and Leontief utility functions), market equilibria for Fisher markets can be found by maximizing the Nash product of individual utility functions \citep[see also][]{CoVa07a}.
-While this resembles \Cref{thm:unique-eq-distribution}, there are some important differences between Fisher markets and our public good markets.
+\citet{Eise61a} shows that when buyers have homogeneous utility functions (which include linear, Cobb-Douglas, and Leontief utility functions), market equilibria for Fisher markets can be found by maximizing the Nash product of individual utility functions \citep[see also][]{CoVa07a}.
+While this resembles our \Cref{thm:unique-eq-distribution}, there are some important differences between Fisher markets and our public good markets.
 First of all, in contrast to Fisher markets, the relationship between equilibria and Nash welfare maximizers in public good markets does not extend to all homogeneous utility functions.
 In fact, for linear utility functions, all public good equilibrium distributions may be inefficient \citep[][Proposition~1]{BBP+19a}.
 Even for the special case of Leontief preferences, the relationship between equilibria and Nash welfare maximizers seems to be of a different nature.
 In contrast to our setting (see \Cref{sec:existuniquecomp}), Fisher market equilibria with Leontief preferences may involve irrational numbers and thus cannot be computed exactly \citep{CoVa04a}.\footnote{Interestingly, Nash welfare maximizers for Fisher markets with linear utilities are always rational-valued, whereas this is not true for our public good markets \citep[][Table~2]{BBP+19a}.} Moreover, mechanisms that maximize Nash welfare in private good settings do not share the desirable properties of \edr.
 For example, \citet{GZH+11a} show that the Nash product rule violates strategyproofness in a simple resource allocation setting with Leontief preferences.
 To the best of our knowledge, there is no previous work on Leontief preferences in the context of \emph{public} goods.